ujoteam/contracts-oracle/README.md

 Step 1: Call oracle.update()
 Step 1.5: After confirming above, oracle will send its own tx.
-Step 2: After above is confirmed.
-Do handler.updatePriceFromOracle()

 I have put the bare-bones of this into a gist, that one can load straight Remix. http://remix.ethereum.org/#version=soljson-v0.4.13+commit.fb4cb1a.js&gist=e1cad579bf90992ecfc248c1b24f38f2.
 This will load the necessary contracts.